 On the Wi-Fi Management tab, click Create Network Instance.

-In the Enterprise Wireless Network Configuration dialog box, configure the Network SSID and Authentication Mode (currently only EAP-TLS is supported) for employee network access, and click OK.
+In the Enterprise Wireless Network Configuration dialog box, set the Network SSID and Authentication Mode for user network access.
+Currently, only EAP-TLS is supported.
+Then, click OK.

 Step 4: Configure certificate management

-After accessing the enterprise office network through SASE, the system will automatically issue SASE's CA certificate and network access certificate to the SASE App.
-Only devices with installed certificates can use and access enterprise internal applications through the enterprise wireless network.
-If the automatically issued certificates do not suit your business scenario, you can modify the certificate installation scope, validity period, or customize the certificate organization name.
+After you connect to the corporate office network through SASE, the system automatically issues the SASE CA certificate and network access certificate to the SASE App.
+Only devices with these certificates can access internal applications over the corporate wireless network.
+Modify the certificate installation scope, validity period, or organization name as needed.

-You need to configure the RADIUS scheme, ISP domain, and wireless 802.1X authentication in the local console.
+Configure the RADIUS scheme, ISP domain, and 802.1X wireless authentication on your on-premises controller.

 Configure RADIUS

-Log on to the H3C wireless controller device console.
+Log on to the H3C wireless controller console.

-At the bottom of the page, select Network, and in the navigation pane on the left, select .
+At the bottom of the page, select Network.
+In the left-side navigation pane, select .

 On the RADIUS tab, click